fb-pixel

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

-Homemade Buttermilk Ranch Dressing Recipe
+Buttermilk Ranch Dressing Recipe | Easy Homemade Ranch

 There are probably more reasons to love this recipe than are listed below, but here are a few of the most important:

-• Long Shelf-life – I don’t love the preservatives used in store-bought ranch dressing, but when making it at home, the shelf life is usually pretty short (which I also don’t like).
-That’s where the cultured buttermilk comes in, as it extends the shelf life.
+• Longer Shelf-life - I don't love the preservatives used in store-bought ranch dressing, but when making it at home, the shelf life is usually pretty short (which I also don't like).
+That's where the cultured buttermilk comes in, as it extends the shelf life.

 • Whole Food Ingredients - Just a glance at most store-bought ranch dressings will leave you feeling confused, especially when you can make it from scratch with just a few pantry staples.
 Knowing all the ingredients in this condiment makes me feel better that it's truly a healthy snack for my family.

-For the exact measurements, see the recipe card below.
+For a full list of ingredients and measurements, check out the recipe card below.

 • Basic Ranch - A basic ranch dressing is made with mayonnaise and sour cream, then thinned with lemon juice and a splash of milk.
 It's very similar to the classic buttermilk but lacks those probiotics.